-Some mix both business areas, offering design for print AND web.
-Whereby it is not apparent to the end customer who can and perhaps should not do what.
-Graphic designers who are more at home in print then create designs for websites - and bring print logos to the web.
-Conversely, it is rather the exception that web designers develop entire business equipment.
+Some mix both business areas, they offer design for print and web.
+It is not clear to the end customer who can do what and perhaps who should not do what.
+Then graphic designers who are more at home in print create designs for websites - and put print logos on the web.
+Conversely, it is rather the exception that web designers develop entire business stationery.

-With the advent of smartphones and the mobile Internet, the requirements for logos and signets (these are small graphics that can be used for logos) on the Web have changed and become more concrete - but also more stringent.
-It's not that complicated in the end.
-And yet it takes a lot of experience and aplomb to develop a good logo for a website.
+With the advent of smartphones and the mobile internet, the requirements for logos and signets (these are small graphics that can be used for logos) on the web have once again changed and become more specific - but also more stringent.
+In the end, it's not that complicated.
+And yet it takes some experience and aplomb to develop a good logo for a website.

 This article is not a complete tutorial for creating a perfect logo.
 There is certainly more to it than reading a blog post.
 But it should help you to better understand the issue with the logo on your website – and to find more successful solutions for it.